anushreebiswas/portfolio_project/README.md

-I have completed three very interesting projects in SQL.Have a look at them!I promise they are fun to go through!
+I have completed three very interesting projects in SQL.Have a look at them.
+I promise they are fun to go through!

 A.	When Was the Golden Age of Video Games?